Pain Relief Treatment

 pain relief treatmentAcupuncture Treatments

-Acupuncture stimulates specific parts of the body called acupuncture points or acupoints with very fine, sterile needles.
-The stimulation at these points tells your body how to heal itself by stimulating chemical messengers that inform the body precisely what’s not quite working.
+Acupuncture stimulates specific parts of the body called acupuncture points or ashi points with very fine, sterile needles.
+The stimulation at these points communicates to your body and tells it how to heal itself.
+Studies have explored the systemic effects of needling and confirm that chemical messengers and neurotransmitters are released with acupuncture and inform the body precisely what’s not quite working.

-Overwhelming evidence from dozens of studies over the past few decades has successfully demonstrated acupuncture’s effectiveness to reduce pain beyond a placebo effect.
-Supporting evidence indicates that acupuncture stimulates peripheral nerves that send messages to the brain to release endorphins.
+Overwhelming evidence from dozens of studies over the past decade successfully demonstrate acupuncture’s effectiveness to reduce pain beyond a placebo effect.
+Supporting evidence indicates that acupuncture stimulates peripheral nerves to release endorphins and down regulate the up-regulating cycle of the nervous system to promote rest and repose, rather than a fight or flight response.

-These pain-relieving compounds are natural opioids (like morphine) that help to block pain pathways in the brain.
-As the treatment relaxes your mind and body, you might even fall asleep during the treatment due to the endorphin release.
+These pain-relieving compounds, which the body naturally produces internally, help to block pain pathways in the brain.
+As the treatment relaxes your mind and body, you might even fall asleep due to the endogenous release of endorphins.

 If you are concerned that the needles used in my practice might be painful, it might seem incredible that something like this could work.
 I used to be convinced of the same line of thinking; however, if you are willing to try it, you will discover that the needle insertion is usually quite painless, and you won’t even know the needle is there unless you move your limb to look.